kennedy0527/KTube/README.md

 # Credits

-Youtube URL extraction algorithms are inspired by [youtube-dl Project]('https://github.com/ytdl-org/youtube-dl)
+Youtube URL extraction algorithms are inspired by [youtube-dl Project](https://github.com/ytdl-org/youtube-dl)

+# License

+KTube is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.